ghoomfrog/kid/README.md

 To return from a function without resetting its state: without making it start from the top the next time it's called, we use the prefix operator `>`.
 This is *the* coroutine feature.

-Using the prefix operator `/` on variable names of non-function values returns them.
+Using the prefix operator `/` on keys of non-function values returns them.

 ## Time